 - In Tiny Toon Adventures: How I Spent My Vacation, Buster and Babs get captured by a menacing family of possums in the Louisiana outback (as well as gators and a boat full of predators that want to eat them alongside Mr. Hitcher who, after failing to kill Plucky and the pigs earlier, just happens to show up) and are rescued by the son of the possum family, who they bring back to Acme Acres.
 He then enrolls in the Looniversity, saying "Hoo-eey!
 I'm gonna get me an ejumucation!"

-- In one episode of Wacky Races, Dick Dastardly encounters one of these hillbillies, who has such a short attention span that he doesn't resist when Dick yanks off his hat and beard for a quick disguise.
+- In the Wacky Races episode "Mish Mash Missouri Dash", Dick Dastardly encounters one of these hillbillies, who has such a short attention span that he doesn't resist when Dick yanks off his hat and beard for a quick disguise.
+The show regularly featured hillbilly Luke, driver of the Arkansas Chuggabug.
+The hillbilly Dastardly encountered was Luke's cousin and Luke exposes Dastardly's disguise ("That lowdown cheatin' varmint ain't no kin of ours!").